 He is the co-founder and creative director of Bullet Heart Club with collaborator and writer Ro Bright.
 In 2021, Kitan directed the world premiere of The Hall by Ro Bright and Pat Irwin (Festival of Colour, Wanaka).
 Bullet Heart Club received a Scotsman Fringe First Award for their gig-theatre show Daffodils (a play with songs) at the Traverse Theatre, Edinburgh.
 In 2019 Daffodils was released as a feature film.

-Kitan Petkovski is a director, dramaturg and co-founder of Bullet Heart Club with collaborator Ro Bright.
-He holds a Bachelor of Arts degree from the University of Auckland, an MFA in Directing from the Victorian College of the Arts and is a Director’s Lab Melbourne alumni.
-He is a recipient of the Melbourne Global Scholars Award and Cybec Foundation scholarship.
-In 2020, Kitan was an Associate Artist at Theatre Works (Melbourne).
+Kitan holds an MFA in directing from the Victorian College of the Arts and is a Director's Lab Melbourne alumni.
+He has been the recipient of the Melbourne Global Scholars Award and Cybec Foundation Scholarship.
+He was mentored by director/performer Cora Bissett at the National Theatre of Scotland and director/festival curator Neil Armfield AO at Belvoir St Theatre.

 Kitan's work has been commissioned by Creative Victoria, Australia Council for the Arts, the Victorian Government, Creative New Zealand, Creative Scotland, City of Melbourne, City of Port Phillip, The Tron Theatre (Glasgow), Auckland Live and Festival of Colour (Wanaka).